Contact Us

 Should I Use Mouthwash Before or After Brushing?

 When it comes to maintaining a healthy smile, most people know the basics—brushing twice a day, flossing daily, and visiting the dentist regularly.
 But one question continues to confuse many: Should mouthwash be used before or after brushing?
-Both methods can be beneficial, but the right choice depends on the type of mouthwash you’re using and your overall oral hygiene goals.
+Don’t worry, both methods are safe when used correctly, but the right choice depends on the type of mouthwash you’re using and what you want to improve, like cavities, bad breath, or gum health.

 This guide breaks down the proper order, the benefits, and what dental professionals recommend so you can get the most out of your oral care routine.